Contact Us for a Free Consultation (213) 542-0979

 • Penal Code 12022.53 PC – 10-20-life using a gun and done law.

 This is a loaded question because the best deal you can get is a dismissal.
 Prosecutors evaluate the evidence.
-Sometimes we get them pre-filing.
-They look at the case and they decide not even to file it in the first place.
+Sometimes, we get them pre-filing.
+They look at the case and decide not to file it in the first place.

-Or, if they do file the case, once they file the case, they end up deciding to dismiss the case.
+Or, if they do file the case, once they file it, they decide to dismiss it.
 This is because maybe your criminal defense attorney brings up some points they didn't think about or some evidence that the police left out, which happens all the time.

-This is because they are typically doing a one-sided investigation where they're only looking at evidence to try to prove that the person is guilty versus looking at all of the surrounding circumstances and taking everything into account.
+This is because they typically conduct a one-sided investigation, focusing only on the evidence to prove the person guilty rather than considering the surrounding circumstances.

-So, the best deal would be a dismissal; the best deal would be a non-filing.
-But short of that, and most people looking through this website are not in a position where they can get that dismissal or non-filing and they're going to have to deal with the attempted murder charges.
+So, the best deal would be a dismissal or a non-filing.
+But short of that, most people looking through this website are not in a position to get that dismissal or non-filing, and they're going to have to deal with the attempted murder charges.

-This means either going to jury trial or by working out some sort of a deal, and that's what we're talking about here — what type of a deal can you get in an attempted murder case in California.
+This means either going to a jury trial or working out some sort of a deal, and that's what we're talking about here — what type of a deal can you get in an attempted murder case in California?
+We will guide you through the legal process, from arraignment to trial, and help you understand your rights and options at each stage.

 Can I Get Attempted Murder Reduced to a Lesser Charge?

-The first one is you can get the charge reduced to something other than attempted murder, such as assault with a deadly weapon, or something that doesn't carry that 15 to life charge.
+The first one is you can get the charge reduced to something other than attempted murder, such as assault with a deadly weapon or something that doesn't carry that 15-to-life charge.
+This is a viable option that can significantly alter the course of your case.

-This is because a lot of times what you end up seeing is a situation where someone's charged with attempted murder and are facing 15 to life.
+This is because a lot of times, what you end up seeing is a situation where someone's charged with attempted murder and is facing 15 to life.

-This gives the prosecutors a lot of power to negotiate because if you go to trial and you lose and they find there was premeditation and deliberation and you're convicted, then the judge has to give you a minimum of 15 to life depending on whether there's other charges filed.
+This gives the prosecutors a lot of power to negotiate because if you go to trial and you lose, they find premeditation and deliberation.
+If you're convicted, the judge has to give you a minimum of 15 to life, depending on whether other charges are filed.
 There could be more than a 15 to life charge.

-Clearly, this is a lot better than a situation where they're facing life in prison and they have to serve 85% of 15 years before they're even eligible to try to get themselves out of custody.
+This is a lot better than a situation where they're facing life in prison, and they have to serve 85% of 15 years before they're even eligible to try to get themselves out of custody.

 Real Case Example of Penal Code 664/187 Attempted Murder

-I just had a case where they originally offered my client 19 years.
+I just had a case where they initially offered my client 19 years.
 He was charged with two counts of attempted murder, allegedly.
+Let's take a closer look at this case to see how the legal strategies we've discussed can be applied in a real-world situation.

-He followed somebody, cut them off, came up to their car and fired a couple of shots into their windshield and there were two people in the car.
-One in the driver's seat and one in the passenger seat.
+He followed somebody, cut them off, came up to their car, and fired a couple of shots into their windshield. there were two people in the car—one in the driver's seat and one in the passenger seat.

 Real Case Example of Penal Code 664/187 Attempted Murder

-After the 19 years, they dropped it down to 13 at the preliminary hearing and they said if your client doesn't take it before the preliminary hearing, we're going to take the 13 year offer away and put the 19 year offer back.
+After the 19 years, they dropped it down to 13 at the preliminary hearing and said that if your client didn't take it before the initial hearing, we would take the 13-year offer away and put the 19-year offer back.

-If he goes to trial and loses, he'll never come out again.
-What ended up happened was, after the preliminary hearing, we set the case for trial and they ended up making a 9 year offer which my client still didn't take.
+He'll never come out again if he goes to trial and loses.
+After the preliminary hearing, we set the case for trial, and they made a 9-year offer, which my client still didn't take.

 I loaded the case up for trial.
-I filed motions trying to attack certain evidence that the prosecutors were trying to bring in and I think the prosecutors realized they were going to have a problem with the case because they had uncooperative witnesses and one of the top criminal defense attorneys in Los Angeles coming at them.
+I filed motions attacking specific evidence that the prosecutors were trying to bring in; I think the prosecutors realized they would have a problem with the case because they had uncooperative witnesses and one of the top criminal defense attorneys in Los Angeles coming at them.

-They ended up giving my client an assault with a deadly weapon — 4 years at half time — he already had a substantial amount of time in, so he will be out in less than a year.
-So, that's obviously a scenario where a great result occurred.
+They ended up giving my client an assault with a deadly weapon — 4 years at halftime — he already had a substantial amount of time in, so he will be out in less than a year.
+So, that's a scenario where a great result occurred.

-I can just keep going on and on with examples.
-I just tried another case in Riverside county.
+I can keep going on and on with examples.
+I just tried another case in Riverside County.
 They were offering my client a pretty good deal.
-He was facing life in prison and the jury came back not guilty.
+He was facing life in prison, and the jury came back not guilty.
 So, anything can happen in these cases.

 Criminal Defense for Attempted Murder Cases

-What you really need to do is make sure you have a seasoned criminal defense attorney who knows what it takes to prove an attempted murder case, who can really evaluate the evidence that they have against you so the attorney can properly advise you.
+You need to make sure you have a seasoned criminal defense attorney who knows what it takes to prove an attempted murder case and who can evaluate the evidence they have against you so the attorney can adequately advise you.

 I've been doing this for 30 years.
 I've battled many attempted murder cases all over the place.
 I know what it takes to win.
 I know when it's time to pack it in and work out a deal, and obviously, I know how to get the best deals for my clients.

 Pick up the phone.
 Ask for a meeting with Ron Hedding.
-I stand at the ready to help you.
+I stand ready to help you.

 Menu